Author: Dr. Priyanka Reddy

-Qualification: MBBS, DNB, MS – Fellowship in ART, Consultation Reproductive Medicine
+Qualification: MBBS, MS – OBG, Fellowship in Reproductive Medicine, Fellowship & Diploma In Minimal Access Surgery

 The successful journey of sperm into female body and its potential to fertilize an egg is a complex process that involves many factors.
 Understanding this process is important for all women in reproductive age group.
 Inertcourse time is equally important for those trying to conceive or to avoid pregnancy.
 For example, women who are trying to conceive may want to track their ovulation cycle so that they can have timed intercourse during the most fertile window.
 Women who are trying to avoid pregnancy may want to use any contraceptive method to prevent pregnancy.
 Read on to know about the sperm journey into female body.